-Instead of publishing a separate book for each state, Fairfax have made the move to a national Good Food Guide.
-This means one book, one awards night and one lot of publicity.
+Instead of publishing a separate book for each state, in 2017 Fairfax made the move to a national Good Food Guide.
+This meant one book, one awards night and one lot of publicity.
 Quite a cost saving, you’d think.
-However, they’re spinning it as a response to Australians’ greater mobility.
+However, they were spinning it as a response to Australians’ greater mobility.

 It was nearly 40 years since The Age Good Food Guide was launched in 1979.
 That was followed five years later by The Sydney Morning Herald Good Food Guide and the first Brisbane Times Good Food Guide was published in 2012.

 “Our readers aren’t just voracious eaters, they’re voracious travellers.
 We’ve scoured the entire country to report on the best restaurants, whether they’re hidden in old mental asylums in rural Tasmania or sexy laneways in the heart of Melbourne.”